ViscousTests/website/content/docs/health-and-longevity/cooking.md

 [Master Cooking
 Spreadsheet](https://docs.google.com/spreadsheets/d/1d25vAW2nD0BdffwPbQgmy4lRhBi30cJNHOyaC-B9dHM/edit#gid=0)

+Check out https://www.reciperadar.com/#search for a good way to find recipies based on what you currently have.

 ## Microwave Steam Bowls

 A really easy and convenient way to make some pretty tasty (and healthy!) food.